RbtsEvrwhr-Riley/CellSol/website/content/cellsol-equipment/antennas.md

 {{< toc >}}

+# Antenna Concepts

+If you're not familiar with antenna design, [this site](http://www.antenna-theory.com/) can be a good resource.
+You don't need to know any antenna theory to choose an antenna for your pylon, but it's useful knowledge!

 # Small Antennas (<10cm)

 900MHz wifi antennas will often serve "okay" at both 866MHz for european LoRa and 915MHz for North American, but the performance in either case will be less than ideal.